 This section describes some of the different roles that your Zyxel Device can take up within a network.
-Not all roles are supported by all models (see Section 1.2 on page 12).
+Not all roles are supported by all models (see Section 1.2 on page 13).
 The Zyxel Device can serve as a:

-- Access Point (AP) This is used to allow WiFi clients to connect to the Internet. - Radio Frequency (RF) monitor An RF monitor searches for rogue APs to help eliminate network threats if it supports rogue APs detection/containment.
-An RF monitor cannot simultaneously act as an AP. - Root AP A root AP connects to the gateway or switch through a wired Ethernet connection and has wireless repeaters connected to it to extend its range. - Wireless repeater A wireless repeater wirelessly connects to a root AP and extends the network's wireless range.
+- Access Point (AP) This is used to allow WiFi clients to connect to the Internet. - Radio Frequency (RF) monitor If your Zyxel Device supports rogue APs detection, it can serve as an RF monitor and searches for rogue APs to help eliminate network threats.
+An RF monitor can simultaneously act as an AP. - Root AP A root AP connects to the gateway or switch through a wired Ethernet connection and has wireless repeaters connected to it to extend its range.

+• Wireless repeater - A wireless repeater wirelessly connects to a root AP and extends the network's wireless range.
 A wireless repeater can also be a wireless bridge that connects to a root AP and extends the network to wired client devices.

 If a client (D) tries to set up his own AP (R) with weak security settings, the network becomes exposed to threats.
-The RF monitor (M) scans the area to detect all APs, which can help the network administrator discover these rogue APs.
+The RF monitor (M) scans the area to detect all APs, which can help the network administrator discover these rogue APs and remove them.